 Between 15-30 girls were taken by the police, brought to Dawson, Georgia and then transported in dark busses to the Leesburg Stockade a dilapidated, barred, Lee County Public Works building.
 Conditions in the stockade were horrendous.
 The girls were held in one room with a single non-functional toilet, the only water was from a broken dripping shower-head in the room, and the food was sparse and poor.
-The girls faced living in the georgia summer in a hot room with only hot water and the stench of feces during the day and were forced to sleep on cold dirty concrete floors at night.
+The girls were overcrowded in a hot room in the Georgia summer with only hot water and the stench of feces and were forced to sleep on cold dirty concrete floors at night.

 To add to this, the girls’ parents had no idea where they were.
 The prison authorities did not inform the prisoners parents on the arrest or location of their children, some who were as young as 12.
 Their parents only found out after a janitor who worked there personally went to their homes and notified them.